Campus Improvement Plan

 2022-23: TELPAS Progress Rate 100% (Baseline Year)

-Strategy's Expected Result/Impact: Levels of English proficiency will increase.
+Strategy's Expected Result/Impact: English proficiency levels will increase

 Goals